Skip to main content

 If you try to save the visualization but another visualization with the same name exists, you are prompted to change the name of the new visualization.

-If you try to save a visualization but another visualization with the same definition exists (including dimensions, measures, filters, and chart type), you are prompted to change the definition of the new visualization or re-use the existing visualization.
+If you try to save a visualization but another visualization with the same definition exists (including fields, metrics, filters, and chart type), you are prompted to change the definition of the new visualization or re-use the existing visualization.